crunchy-labs/crunchy-cli/README.md

 - [Homebrew](https://brew.sh/)

   For macOS/linux users, we support the [brew](https://brew.sh/#/) command-line installer.
-Packages are compile by the [homebrew project](https://formulae.brew.sh/formula/crunchy-cli), and will also install the `openssl@3` and `ffmpeg` dependencies.
+Packages are compiled by the [homebrew project](https://formulae.brew.sh/formula/crunchy-cli), and will also install the `openssl@3` and `ffmpeg` dependencies.

   ```shell
   $ brew install crunchy-cli